Esherymack/gamesense_net/README.md

 # gamesense_net
 Short implementation of SteelSeries GG Gamesense API in .NET 7

+As far as I know, it's the whole thing.

 # I wanted to make my new keyboard's OLED screen display whatever audio is currently playing.

 I know there's already an app that exists to do that.
 I also just wanted to program something.